renpy/renpy/sphinx/source/quickstart.rst

     ###
         scene bg meadow
-        show sylvie smile
+        show sylvie green smile
         with dissolve

-Both the "bg meadow" and "sylvie smiles" would be dissolved in at the same time.
+Both the "bg meadow" and "sylvie green smile" images would be dissolved in at the same time.
 To dissolve them in one at a time, you need to write two with statements::

     ###
         scene bg meadow
         with dissolve
-        show sylvie smile
+        show sylvie green smile
         with dissolve

 This first dissolves in the meadow, and then dissolves in sylvie.
 If